Okrajs/Okrajs/README.md

 site is called the integrator, and other components are the gadgets.
 We propose a framework to mediate cross-domain communications in web mashups.
 The framework is based on mutual suspicion.
-It is an abstraction layer over the low-level \texttt{postMessage} application programming interface to ease deeper integration between cross-origin component while maintaining a least privileged communications through whitelisted access control.
+It is an abstraction layer over the low-level `postMessage` application programming interface to ease deeper integration between cross-origin component while maintaining a least privileged communications through whitelisted access control.